hex000000/makegroupworknotsuck/chapters/200-literature-review.md

 Knowledge structures - need to address the idea of "knowledge".
 Shaw "Active Documents" code these as meeting support and go back to Zacklad etc. for LR chapter.
 In my my mind I am creating an expert model in RepGrid then ABM, then animating the steps toward and distance from that model, and the way this can feed into AI.
 But I was thinking of something else first.
 And all these documents are knowledge models of a sort.
 Shaw very much about tracking the development of collaborative semantic networks. also conversation heuristics, decision/collaboration support.

 In my my mind I am creating an expert model in RepGrid then ABM, then animating the steps toward and distance from that model, and the way this can feed into AI.
-But I was thinking of someting else first.
+But I was thinking of something else first.
 In my my mind I am creating an expert model in RepGrid then ABM, then animating the steps toward and distance from that model, and the way this can feed into AI.
 But I was thinking of something else first.